Chirpcricket/EatBugsYouSpiders/docs/CRICKET.md

 ---

-## What EBYS Is
+## What CRICKET Is

-EBYS is a generative audio collage engine.
+Cricket is a generative audio collage engine.
 It takes a song, separates it into 4 stems (vocals, melody, bass, drums), analyzes every transient onset in each stem, and stores descriptors for each slice.
 During playback, it continuously selects new slices for each stem and plays them — building a living, non-repeating version of the music.